oracle-livelabs/apex/common-261/2-configure-ai-keys/2-configure-ai-keys.md

     - Region: **us-chicago-1** (Currently, the OCI Generative AI Service is only available in limited regions)

-    - Model ID: **meta.llama-3.3-70b-instruct** (The pre-trained models are frequently deprecated.
+    - Model ID: *Select a model of your choice* (The pre-trained models are frequently deprecated.
 Refer to the [documentation](https://docs.oracle.com/en-us/iaas/Content/generative-ai/pretrained-models.htm#pretrained-models) for the latest pre-trained models.)

     - Used by App Builder: Toggle the button to turn it **ON**.
 Note that the Base URL is auto generated.